jfroelich/rss-reader/src/views/slideshow-page/readme.md

 I should probably unlink loading on demand and navigation, because this causes lag. navigation would be smoother if I appended even earlier, like before even reaching the situation of its the last slide and there are no more so append.
 It would be better if I did something like check the number of remaining unread slides, and if that is less than some number, append more.
 And it would be better if I did that before even navigating.
 However that would cause lag.
 So it would be even better if I started in a separate microtask an append operation and then continued in the current task.
 Or, the check should happen not on append, but after doing the navigation.
 Or after marking the slide as read.

 Sharing the connection between mark as read and slide_load_and_append_multiple made sense at first but I do not like the large try/catch block.
 Also I think the two can be unlinked because they do not have to co-occur.
 Also I don't like how it has to wait for read to complete.

-Like the notes in the click handler, this should be calling to a helper in ral.js that deals with conn open and close

 # TODO: uploader_input_onchange notes
 * show operation started immediately, before doing any time-consuming work